LeiWangR/leiwangr.github.io/_projects/projects.md

   * One- & few-shot anomaly detection
   * Anomaly detection in skeleton sequences

-I have delivered a number of strong scientic ideas as witnessed by (i) academic outputs (papers and patents) and (ii) practical knowledge of action recognition and anomaly detection systems.
+I have delivered a number of strong scientic ideas as witnessed by my (i) academic outputs (papers in high quality venues and patents) and (ii) practical knowledge of action recognition / anomaly detection systems.